theluqmn/moose/README.md

 **Designed and developed by** [Luqman](https://theluqmn.github.io/) | **First** C++ project!

 Moose is a simple bank management system written in C++.
 It includes basic functionalities such as creating accounts, depositing and withdrawing money, balance checking, transaction history, transferring money, and a simple payment interface.
+Uses SQLite3 for data storage.

 > [!WARNING]
 > This project is still in **active** development.